cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

 --- abstract

-This document describes extensions to existing signature schemes for key blinding.
-This functionality guarantees that a blinded public key and all signatures produced using the blinded key pair are unlinkable to the unblinded key pair.
+This document describes extensions to existing digital signature schemes for key blinding.
+The core property of signing with key blinding is that a blinded public key and all signatures produced using the blinded key pair are independent of the unblinded key pair.
 Moreover, signatures produced using blinded key pairs are indistinguishable from signatures produced using unblinded key pairs.
+This functionality has a variety of applications, including Tor onion services and privacy-preserving airdrop for bootstrapping cryptocurrency systems.

 --- middle

 # Introduction

-EdDSA {{?EDDSA=DOI.10.1007/s13389-012-0027-1}} is a type of Schnorr signature algorithm based on Edwards curves.
-The specification {{!RFC8032}} describes several variants of EdDSA with parameter sets for the edwards25519 and edwards448 curves as described in
-{{?RFC7748}}.
-According to the specification, private keys are randomly generated seeds, which are then used to derive scalar elements and their corresponding public group element for signing and verifying messages, respectively.

-Given an EdDSA private and public key pair (sk, pk), any message signed by sk is linkable to pk.
-One simply checks whether the message signature is valid under pk.
-In some settings, in is useful to produce signatures with a given key pair (sk, pk) such that the resulting signature is not linkable to pk without knowledge of a particular witness r.
-However, given pk corresponding to sk, witness r, and a message signature, one can determine if the signature was indeed produced using sk.
-In effect, the witness "blinds" the key pair associated with a message signature.
+Digital signature schemes allow a signer to sign a message using a private signing key and produce a digital signature such that anyone can verify the digital signature over the message with the public verification key corresponding to the signing key.
+Digital signature schemes typically consist of three functions:

+- KeyGen: A function for generating a private signing key `skS` and the corresponding public verification key `pkS`.
+- Sign(skS, msg): A function for signing an input message `msg` using a private signing key `skS`, producing a digital signature `sig`.
+- Verify(pkS, msg, sig): A function for verifying the digital signature `sig` over input message `msg` against a public verification key `pkS`, yielding true if the signature is valid and false otherwise.

+In some applications, it's useful for a signer to produce digital signatures using the same long-term private signing key such that a verifier cannot link any two signatures to the same signer.
+In other words, the signature produced is independent of the long-term private-signing key, and the public verification key for verifying the signature is independent of the long-term public verification key.
+This type of functionality has a number of practical applications, including, for example, in the Tor onion services protocol {{TORDIRECTORY}} and privacy-preserving airdrop for bootstrapping cryptocurrency systems {{AIRDROP}}.
+It is also necessary for a variant of the Privacy Pass issuance protocol {{?RATELIMITED=I-D.privacypass-rate-limit-tokens}}.

+One way to accomplish this is by signing with a private key which is a function of the long-term private signing key and a freshly chosen blinding key, and similarly by producing a public verification key which is a function of the long-term public verification key and same blinding key.
+A signature scheme with this functionality is referred to as signing with key blinding.
+A signature scheme with key blinding extends a basic digital scheme with four new functions:

+- BlindKeyGen: A function for generating a private blind key.
+- BlindPublicKey(pkS, bk): Blind the public verification key `pkS` using the private blinding key `bk`, yielding a blinded public key `pkR`.
+- UnblindPublicKey(pkR, bk): Unblind the public verification key `pkR` using the private blinding key `bk`.
+- BlindKeySign(skS, bk, msg): Sign a message `msg` using the private signing key `skS` with the private blind key `bk`.

+A signature scheme with key blinding aims to achieve unforgeability and unlinkability.
+Informally, unforgeability means that one cannot produce a valid (message, signature) pair for any blinding key without access to the private signing key.
+Similarly, unlinkability means that one cannot distinguish between two signatures produced from two separate key signing keys, and two signatures produced from the same signing key but with different blinding keys.

+This document describes extensions to EdDSA {{RFC8032}} and ECDSA {{ECDSA}} to enable signing with key blinding.
+Security analysis of these extensions is currently underway;
+see {{sec-considerations}} for more details.

-This functionality is also possible with other signature schemes, including
-{{ECDSA}} and some post-quantum signature schemes {{ESS21}}.
+This functionality is also possible with other signature schemes, including some post-quantum signature schemes {{ESS21}}, though such extensions are not specified here.

-This document describes a modification to the EdDSA key generation and signing procedures in {{RFC8032}} to support this blinding operation, referred to as key blinding.
-It also specifies an extension to {{ECDSA}} that enables the same functionality.

 ## DISCLAIMER

 This document is a work in progress and is still undergoing security analysis.
 As such, it MUST NOT be used for real world applications.
-See
+See {{sec-considerations}}
-{{sec-considerations}} for additional information.
+for additional information.

 # Conventions and Definitions